ArthurEglin/SenSwiss2023/SenSwiss2023/GUI/README.md

 The user can control the DC motor via the `Motor` section in the GUI.
 The user can open or close the chamber by clicking on the `Open chamber` or `Close chamber` buttons.
 The user can also stop the motor at any time via the `Stop DC motor` button.
 If the Arduino gets disconnected, the user can reconnect it via the `Reconnect Arduino` button.
 The program will then automatically detect the Arduino and connect to it.

 ![Motor control](layout_figures/Motor_control.jpg)

 <a id="Protocols"></a>
 ### Protocols

-The Software team's responsibilities included conducting various experiments with the biosensor, testing different protocols, and archiving the results.

-During experiments, protocols can be inputted directly into the User Interface and saved in the 'protocols' folder.
-These protocols are stored in .csv files, making it possible to conveniently reload them in the GUI for future experiments, ultimately saving time.
+During experiments, protocols can be inputted directly into the User Interface and saved in the `protocols` folder.
+These protocols are stored in **.csv** files, making it possible to manually modify them if needed and reload them in the GUI for future experiments, ultimately saving a lot of time.

-Below an example of a protocol file is displayed ('Olygo_83cc.csv'):
+Below an example of a protocol file is displayed (**Olygo_83cc.csv**):

 ![Protocol](layout_figures/Protocol.png)

 The data in the table is structured as follows:

-- The first column specifies the port at which the action is executed.
+- The first column specifies the valve at which the action is executed
-- The second column indicates the type of action, which can be either "Pick" or "Dispense."
+- The second column indicates the type of action, which can be either "Pick" or "Dispense"
-- The third column provides the volume associated with the action.
+- The third column indicates the volume associated with the action
-- The fourth column contains the flowrate for that particular action.
+- The fourth column contains the flowrate for that particular action
-- The fifth column is optional and serves as a title, which is essential for identifying specific segments of the signal to compute shifts and sample concentrations.
-The title of each command is visually represented in the plot as a vertical dashed line.
+- The fifth column is optional and serves as a title, which is essential for identifying specific segments of the signal to compute shifts and sample concentrations, the title of each command is visually represented in the plot as a vertical and labeled dashed line
+- The sixth column is optional and allows the user to specify a waiting time between two actions

 <a id="Usage"></a>
 ## Usage
 To run the GUI, you can use the following command in the Anaconda prompt after activating the environment: